benoitboyer/DjangoBio/README.md

 * Manipulate and valid datas
 * Django file architecture

-This project gave me the will to learning more advanced Django concept such as:
+This project gave me the will to learn more advanced Django concept such as:

 * Class Based View
 * How to make Restfull Api using Django Rest framework